What is a Frugal Hack?

 #28 Programmable thermostat

-Another go-to hack is to buy a programmable thermostat a programmable thermostat will help you save on energy costs because you can set it at a lower temperature when you are not home.
+Another go-to hack is buying a programmable thermostat.
+This will help you save on energy costs because you can set it at a lower temperature when you are not home.
 Therefore you will save on energy you are not using and save money.

 #29 Return recyclables for cash